-Historic gullies were mapped and their activity and growth characterized within a 2,282-acre area of two sub basins of the Pescadero-Butano watershed based on analysis of historic aerial photos, and review of LiDAR data, and previous mapping efforts presented by RWQCB (Frucht 2015, RWQCB 2012).
-Work did not include a field review.
+Historic gullies were mapped and their activity and growth characterized within a 2,282-acre area of two sub basins of the Pescadero-Butano watershed based primarily on an analysis of historic aerial photos, and review of LiDAR data.
+For this update to the 2017 analysis, the same methods were utilized on the new 2018 set of aerial images.

-MAPPING THE HISTORIC GULLY NETWORK
+MAPPING THE HISTORIC GULLY NETWORK (UPDATED)

-The historic extent of the gully network was mapped using six sets of historic aerial photographs taken in 1928, 1943, 1963, 1982, 2005 and 2016.
+The extent of the gully network was mapped using seven sets of historic aerial photographs taken in 1928, 1943, 1963, 1982, 2005, 2016 and 2018.
 Years selected were based on air photo availability, photo resolution and quality, and time span between the photos.
 Mapping from the 1928 photos was completed only for Tributary 1; Lower Butano was not mapped for this year.

 The 1928, 1943, 1963 and 1982 photos were scanned and digitally rectified into GIS based on spline transformation using common reference points visible in the aerial photographs and/or LiDAR.
 The 2005 photos are San Mateo County Half-Foot Orthophotography.
-The 2016 photos are georectified Google Earth imagery.
-For each of the six different photo years the location of the gully axis was mapped into GIS using the 2005 LiDAR-derived topography as the base map.
-The mapping of gullies was an iterative process starting with the 2016 photos and working backward in time to 1928.
-After the maximum extent of gullies was mapped they were sub divided into segments based on their age and physical attributes (See Characterization, Table 1).
-Gully features were identified and mapped only if they exhibited signs of activity (See Gully Activity) within the 1928 to 2016 time.
+The 2016 and 2018 photos are georectified Google Earth imagery.
+For each of the seven different photo years the location of the gully axis was mapped into GIS using the 2005 LiDAR-derived topography as the base map.
+The original (2017) mapping of gullies was an iterative process starting with the 2016 photos and working backward in time to 1928.
+After the maximum extent of gullies was mapped the gullies were sub-divided into segments based on their age (date they first appeared in the photos/images) and physical attributes (See Characterization, Table 1).
+The gully database was subsequently revised to ensure consistency in observations between the different photo years and to include measurements and observations from the 2018 images.